Languages of South Sudan

 South Sudan is a multilingual country, with over 60 indigenous languages spoken.
 The official language of the country is English which was introduced in the region during the colonial era (see Anglo-Egyptian Sudan).

-Some of the indigenous languages with the most speakers include Dinka, Nuer, Bari, and Zande.
+Some of the indigenous languages with the most speakers include Dinka, Nuer, Shilluk, Bari, and Zande.

-Both English and Juba Arabic, an Arabic pidgin used by several thousand people especially in the capital city of Juba, serve as lingua francas.
+Both English and Juba Arabic, an Arabic pidgin used by over a million people especially in the capital city of Juba, serve as lingua francas.

 Official language

 Prior to independence the 2005 interim constitution of the Southern Sudan Autonomous Region declared in Part 1, Chapter 1, No. 6 (2) that "English and Arabic shall be the official working languages at the level of the governments of Southern Sudan and the States as well as languages of instruction for higher education".

-The government of the new independent state later deleted Arabic as an official language and chose English as the sole official language.
+The government of the new independent state later removed Arabic as an official language and chose English as the sole official language.
 Part One, 6(2) of the transitional constitution of the Republic of South Sudan of 2011 states that "English shall be the official working language in the Republic of South Sudan".

 Laura Kasinof of Foreign Policy wrote that English was chosen to distance South Sudan from Sudan.
 South Sudan has expressed interest in adopting Swahili as a second official language in order to deepen ties with the East African Community.